 R&M announces sales are up, but profit is down for 2019

-In March 2019, R&M entered the East Coast of the US through its takeover of Optimum Fiberoptics in Maryland.
-Mega data centres, company headquarters and government agencies are all situated close together in this area.
+In March 2019, R-M entered the East Coast of the US through its takeover of Optimum Fiberoptics in Maryland.
+Mega data centers, company headquarters and government agencies are all situated close together in this area.

-In April, R&M acquired Durack Intelligent Electric Co, a manufacturer of network cabinets for data centres based in Shanghai.
-This acquisition has given R&M access to Chinese market sectors, such as finance, government, education and data centres, the company states.
+In April, R-M acquired Durack Intelligent Electric Co, a manufacturer of network cabinets for data centers based in Shanghai.
+This acquisition has given R-M access to Chinese market sectors, such as finance, government, education and data centers, the company states.

 The trade war between China and the US as well as a crisis on the Indian telecoms market impaired business in these regions, according to the company.